numba/llvmlite/docs/source/user-guide/ir/values.rst

    * *typ* is the function's type---a :class:`FunctionType`
      instance.
    * *name* is the function's name---a Python string.
+   * *arg_names* is an optional sequence of Python strings with the names for the function's arguments.

    If a global function has any basic blocks, it is a :ref:`function definition`.
 Otherwise, it is a